 As Cragg ran to a first-place finish, she threw her visor off her head and broke a tape she’s dreamed about for four years.
 Linden was 34 seconds behind, pumping her arms into the air as she came down the final 100 meters.
 The roaring, stomping crowd happily obliged with shrieks, “YEAH DESI!”
 Flanagan finished third, in 2:29:19, punching her fourth Olympic ticket and second in the marathon.
 After visibly struggling over the final 5K, Flanagan collapsed upon crossing, as Cragg hurried over to grab her teammate.

 “She put everything out there today.
 She worked so incredibly hard, and she’s helped me so much the past fourth months,” said Cragg on Flanagan’s all-out-there effort.
 “Today was one of the bravest, most courageous runs I’ve ever seen.
 I think she had to focus on every step she was taking to make it to the finish line, and she made it happen.”

 Flanagan was treated for heat issues after the event, citing the final six miles as “the hardest marathon I’ve run.
 “I’m getting an IV.
 I’ve never gotten one of those before.
 Clearly it took a toll on me.”

-Goucher finished fourth in 2:30:24, Janet Bawcom in fifth with 2:31:14 and Kellyn Taylor in sixth with 2:32:50.
-But the overall results really are that this trials was fast—the top-3 times were the sixth, seventh, eighth fastest in Olympic Trials history—hot and entertaining.
-Now the question is, Will an American step onto the podium in Rio?
+Goucher finished fourth in 2:30:24, Janet Bawcom in fifth with 2:31:14, and Kellyn Taylor in sixth with 2:32:50.
+The 2016 U.S. Olympic Marathon Trials was fast—the top-3 times were the sixth, seventh, eighth fastest in Olympic Trials history—as well as hot and entertaining.